proofrock/fileway/README.md

 The transfer is secure: a unique link is generated, and you should only take care to serve it via HTTPS (see the relevant section below).

-Uploads can be done with a web interface or via a python3 script, for shells.
+Uploads can be done with a web interface - works on mobile, too - or via a python3 script, for shells.
 Downloads can be done via a browser or using the commandline, e.g. `curl`.
 The uploading script or web session must be kept online until the transfer is done.
 Of course, multiple concurrent transfers are possible, and it transfers one file at a time.

 `fileway` doesn't store anything on the server, it just keeps a buffer to make transfers smooth.
 It doesn't have any dependency other than `go`.
 It's distributed as a docker image, but you can easily build it yourself.
 Also provided, a docker image that includes `caddy` for simple HTTPS provisioning.